JacquesCarette/Drasil/code/drasil-example/Drasil/README.md

 --------------------------------------------------
 ### Summary of Folder Structure and File Contents
-Last updated: May 24, 2019
+Last updated: July 19, 2019
 --------------------------------------------------

 **GamePhysics**
-  - Contains the current state of the Chipmunk2D case study implemented in Drasil
+  - Contains the current state of the Game Physics case study implemented in Drasil

 **GlassBR**
   - Contains the current state of the GlassBR case study implemented in Drasil